 The Company's ability to meet its ongoing financial obligations will be determined by management's success in acquiring exploration and evaluation assets, obtaining equity financing, negotiating joint venture arrangements and facilitating the exercise of outstanding share purchase warrants and options.
 There can be no assurance that the Company will be able to continue to raise funds, in which case it may be unable to meet its obligations.
 Should the Company be unable to realize its assets and discharge its liabilities in the normal course of business, the realizable value of its assets may be materially less than the amounts recorded on the statements of financial position.
-Details of funding commitments on the Company's exploration and evaluation assets are disclosed in Note 5 of the audited consolidated financial statements for the year ended October 31, 2016.
+Details of funding commitments on the Company's exploration and evaluation assets are disclosed in Note 5 of the condensed consolidated interim financial statements for the period ended January 31, 2017.